Minehead railway station

-Minehead railway station is situated in Minehead in Somerset, England.
+Minehead railway station is situated in Minehead, Somerset, England.
 First opened in 1874 as the terminus and headquarters of the Minehead Railway, it was closed by British Rail early in 1971.
 It reopened in 1976 and is now the terminus and headquarters of the West Somerset Railway, a heritage railway.

 History

 The station was opened on 16 July 1874 by the Minehead Railway.
 The railway was operated by the Bristol and Exeter Railway which was amalgamated into the Great Western Railway in 1876.
 The Minehead Railway was itself absorbed into the GWR in 1897, which in turn was nationalised into British Railways in 1948.

 The station was originally built with just one platform.
 The station offices were on the platform and a goods shed was opposite, while an engine shed was provided behind the platform.
 In 1905 a second track was added on the opposite side of the platform and a new signal box was brought into use.
 An iron hut was added to provide more accommodation but was removed in the 1920s when the main building was extended towards the town.
 The next major alterations came in 1934 when the original single track line was replaced by a double line to cope with the heavy holiday traffic, and a new signal box built.
 The platforms were extended at the same time.
 They were now 1250 ft long and a 200 ft canopy was provided to give extra shelter at the town end.

 The engine shed was closed in 1956, goods traffic ceased in 1964, and the signal box became redundant on 27 March 1966.
 The railway was closed on 4 January 1971.